SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 None of us, of course, will be able to relax as fully and regularly as the Weekend Publisher, shown here exhibiting his skills.
 He is, after all, a master of the art.
-Perhaps we can "rebuild better", in Biden's parlance, a society where we can all provide safety and care for each other, to feel as safe and warm and confident as the Weekend Publisher?
+Perhaps we can "build back better", in Biden's parlance, a society where we can all provide safety and care for each other, to feel as safe and warm and confident as the Weekend Publisher?
 I hope so.
 That's my dream, anyway.